 Special benefit, on the other hand, is defined in the state constitution as "a particular and distinct benefit over and above general benefits conferred on real property located in the district or to the public at large."
 The SVTA v.
 SCCOSA decision indicates that a special benefit is conferred to a property if it "receives a direct advantage from the improvement (e.g., proximity to a park)."
-In this assessment, the overwhelming proportion of the benefits conferred to property is special, since the advantages from the mosquito and disease protection funded by the Assessments are directly received by the properties in the Service Area and are only minimally received by property outside the Service Area or the public at large.
+In this assessment, the overwhelming proportion of the benefits conferred to property is special, since the advantages from the mosquito and disease protection funded by the Assessments are directly received by the properties in the Service Area or the public at large.

 Proposition 218 twice uses the phrase "over and above" general benefits in describing special benefit.
 (Art.
 XIIID, sections 2(i) & 4(f).)
 There currently are some mosquito related services being provided to the Service Area.
-Consequently, there currently are
+Consequently, there currently are some